Skip to main content

 (d)

-Does the output of \(f\) increase or decrease in the direction of \(\nabla f(x_0,y_0)\text{?}\) Write a few sentences and use examples from the points above to justify your answer.
+Does the output of \(f\) increase or decrease in the direction of \(\nabla f(x_0,y_0)\text{?}\) Use examples from the points above to write a couple of sentences that justify your answer.